w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 traceparent: 00-0af7651916cd43dd8448eb211c80319c-00f067aa0ba902b7-01
 tracestate: rojo=00-0af7651916cd43dd8448eb211c80319c-00f067aa0ba902b7-01,congo=BleGNlZWRzIHRohbCBwbGVhc3VyZS4
 ```

-> **NEEDS EDIT - the generic tracing system is defined in the rationale doc which is not part of the spec?**
+> **FIXME - the generic tracing system is defined in the rationale doc which is not part of the spec?**
 You'll notice that the `rojo` system reuses the value of `traceparent` in its
 entry in `tracestate`.
 This means it is a generic tracing system.
 Otherwise,
 `tracestate` entries are opaque.

 If the receiving server of the above is `congo` again, it continues from its
 last position, overwriting its entry with one representing the new parent.